Mange/rtl8192eu-linux-driver/README.md

 # sudo modprobe -a 8192eu
 ```

-4. Check that your kernel has loaded the right module:
+3. Check that your kernel has loaded the right module:

     ```shell
     $ lshw -c network
     ```

 You should see the line ```driver=8192eu```

+#### Uninstall
 If you wish to uninstall the driver at a later point, use
 _sudo dkms uninstall rtl8192eu/1.0_.
 To completely remove the driver from DKMS use
 _sudo dkms remove rtl8192eu/1.0 --all_.